Are you wanting to master flat lay photography?

 Lighting Has A Huge Impact

 I realise that for a lot of bloggers who have a full time job outside of blogging, it’s not always possible to shoot content in daylight (particularly in winter!) but there are always ways around this.
 Natural lighting is so important, especially when it comes to flat lays because artificial lighting will give you those harsh shadows that you really want to avoid.
 It’s still possible to shoot them, as I’m sure people do, and you can always do a bit of editing… but in general, they look far better shot in natural lighting.
 Make use of the lighter evenings in summer and pre-shoot as much content as you can for winter.
-Even if this is just shooting one or two extra flat lays a week!
+Even if this is just shooting one or two extra flat lays a week.
 It’s obviously not feasible for writing about things in the moment like new products and collaborations but you could always shoot your go-to winter staples a few weeks before.
 For shooting during winter, I’d probably recommend getting up half an hour earlier and using that time slot to shoot.
-It’s not ideal, but it’s not impossible.

 Are you a flat lay fan?
 What’s your top tip?